number

 - The number 8 is usually made with a single stroke.

-- (countable, mathematics) A member of one of several classes: natural numbers, integers, rational numbers, real numbers, complex numbers, quaternions.
+- (countable, mathematics) An element of one of several sets: natural numbers, integers, rational numbers, real numbers, complex numbers, and sometimes extensions such as hypercomplex numbers, etc.

 - The equation e^{i\pi}+1=0 includes the most important numbers: 1, 0, \pi, i, and e.